 The Theory of Many Spaces

-The fundamental point of this way of describing perception is that you cannot see your sense of seeing by your eyes!
-With your eyes you can see colors (red or yellow), but not the ability of seeing itself.
-To see the ability of seeing, you need to develop the mind, which can perceive the senses of seeing, tasting, touching, smelling, and hearing.
+The fundamental point of this way of describing perception is that you cannot see your sense of seeing with your eyes!
+With your eyes you can see colors (red or yellow), but not the ability to see itself.
+To see the ability to see, you need to develop the mind, which can perceive the senses of seeing, tasting, touching, smelling, and hearing.
 In effect, to know that you have senses, you must have a mind that perceives the senses.

 Current science describes matter that doesn’t see anything.
 You cannot say that the meter ‘sees’ length, or that a thermometer ‘feels’ the heat.
 Hence, matter is not defined as qualities; it is just defined as the movement of a pointer caused by a physical effect.

 The world of objects is called “gross” matter, while the world of sensations is called “subtle” matter.
 Both these kinds of matter have semantic properties.
 However, even this gross matter cannot be described in science, because material objects cannot have qualities.
 Current science cannot deal with any perception, because objects cannot describe the power of seeing which is more abstract than any property in the object (dimension vs. value).
 Current science also cannot deal with qualities in the objects because to do that we have to base science on the sensual perception rather than measurements of physical instruments.
 The bottom line is that, science doesn’t describe neither subtle nor gross matter.